In the Gottman scientific research program there were three phases.

 Rose, J., Gilbert, L. & Smith, H. (2012) ‘Affective teaching and the affective dimensions of learning’ in Ward, S. (ed) A Student’s Guide to Education Studies.
 London: Routledge.

-The Art & Science of Love Workshop
+The Art and Science of Love Workshop

 The master/disaster comparisons and analyses across our studies have led to what has come to be called “Gottman Method Couples Therapy.”
 A randomized clinical trial of a 2-day workshop (with follow up) that is a dismantling study has been published in the Journal of Family Therapy.